-A nature reserve with a wide variety of habitats situated around flooded gravel pits and an Education Centre, managed by the Wildlife Trust in partnership with the owners Wessex Water and Bournemouth Water and with New Forest District Council.
+Flooded gravel pits and their surrounding habitats host a range of wildlife.
+An on-site Education Centre is managed by the Wildlife Trust in partnership with Wessex Water, Bournemouth Water and New Forest District Council.

-The reserve includes a number of flooded former gravel pits now used for drinking water storage and nature conservation, and is surrounded by grassland and willow, birch and alder woodland.
-Blashford Lakes attracts thousands of wildfowl in winter as well as bittern and good numbers of woodland birds including redpoll, siskin and brambling.
+Blashford Lakes consists of a series of flooded former gravel pits, which are now used for drinking water storage and nature conservation.
+The lakes are surrounded by willow, birch and alder woodland, as well as grassland.
+The reserve attracts thousands of wildfowl in winter as well as bittern and good numbers of woodland birds including redpoll, siskin and brambling.
 Wildlife watching is easy with access to 6 accessible bird hides and a number of “viewing screens” around the site.
 During the summer months it is a great place to look for adder, grass snake and kingfisher and with 26 species recorded to date it is also an excellent site for dragonflies.

-The nature reserve has an Education Centre and a trail guide and toilets for visitors.
-Eight kilometres of rolled gravel paths give access around the site suitable for all season use by mobility scooters, pushchairs and more robust wheelchairs.
-Two “Tramper” mobility scooters are available to borrow by prior arrangement.
+The Education Centre offers a trail guide and toilets for visitors.
+8km of rolled gravel paths give access around the site suitable for all season use by mobility scooters, pushchairs and more robust wheelchairs.
+Two “Tramper” mobility scooters are also available to borrow by prior arrangement.

 Keep up to date with the latest reserve news and wildlife sightings by following the Blashford Blog.